sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-customize-a-contract-tx.md

 })
 ```

-Note that the parameters of your customized tx builder consist of two parts:
+Note that the parameters of your customized tx builder consist of the following parts:

+- `current` is the actual instance of the smart contract.
 - `options` is of type [`MethodCallOptions`](../how-to-test-a-contract.md#methodcalloptions).
 - `...args: any` is an argument list the same as the bound pubic `@method`.